Panafrican Film and Television Festival of Ouagadougou: Evolution from 1969 to 2022

+The festival has evolved into an internationally recognized and respected event, regarded as the main event of African Cinema.

 At the festival's founding in 1969, five African nations: Upper Volta (Burkina Faso), Cameroon, Ivory Coast, Niger and Senegal, were represented, as well as France and the Netherlands.
 A total of 23 films were shown.
 At its second edition, the participant African countries rose to nine, including for the first time Algeria, Tunisia, Guinea, Mali, and Ghana, and a total of 40 films were shown.
 In 1983, the festival included MICA (le Marche International du Cinema et de la television Africaine), a market for African film stock and video footage.

 From 1985 onward, the festival adopted different themes for the annual event, starting with "the cinema, people, and liberation".
 The theme for the 2007 festival was "the actor in the creation and promotion of African films".

 As the festival became more prominent, its budget and sponsors increased; the donor countries include Burkina Faso, Denmark, Finland, France, Germany, Netherlands, Sweden, Republic of China.
 Donor organizations include AIF (ACCT), PNUD, UNESCO, UNICEF, European Union and Africalia.
-Due to its international recognition, FESPACO has enabled African filmmakers to show their talents and sell their products in the international market, as well as to promote development of African products and technicians in the industry.
+Due to its international recognition, FESPACO has enabled African filmmakers to show their talents and sell their products in the international market, as well as to promote development of African products and technicians in the industry′.

 The delegate generals of FESPACO since 1972 have been Louis Tombiano, from 1972 to 1982; Alimata Salembere, from 1982 to 1984; Filippe Savadogo, from 1984 to 1996, Baba Hama, from 1996 to 2008, Michel Ouedraogo, from 2008 to 2014, Ardiouma Soma, from 2014 to 2020, and Alex Moussa Sawadogo, from 2020 until present day.

+The new headquarters of FESPACO (previously located in the premises of the Economic and Social Council near the Roundabout of the United States) and work on which began in 1994, was inaugurated in 2005 not far from the African Cinematheque.

+The ransacking of the French Institute during demonstrations following the coup d'état of September 2022 deprived the festival of two screening rooms in the city centre.